%2F%2Fusers%2F050e527b-be70-41b5-9723-6f5a978539b5%2Fratecard%2F498309433_623411744060320_528569017882933731_n.jpg&w=1200&q=75)

-Ready to put your fishing skills to the test?
-Captain John Young's got just the trip for you on Lake Buchanan and Inks Lake.
-This 4-hour morning charter is tailor-made for anglers who know their stuff and want to land some serious bass.
+Ready to put your angling skills to the test on some of Texas' prime bass waters?
+Captain John Young's got just the trip for you.
+This 4-hour morning charter on Lake Buchanan and Inks Lake is tailor-made for experienced anglers looking to land some serious bass.
 We're talking Largemouth, Striped, White, and even those hard-fighting Hybrid Stripers.
-If you can handle your rod and work a lure like a pro, you're in for some of the best bass action Central Texas has to offer.
+If you know your way around a rod and can work artificial lures or live bait like a pro, you're in for a treat.
+We'll hit the water at 7 AM sharp, so grab your coffee and let's get after those lunkers!

 Vehicle Guest Capacity: 6